Munia2319/BB-Attack/README.md

 ---

-# BB-Attack: A Novel Black-Box Adversarial Attack Framework
+# A Novel Black-Box Adversarial Attack Framework

 This repository presents a novel **Black-Box Adversarial Attack** framework that targets defended models with minimal internal access, using techniques like frequency decomposition and spatial transformation.
 This attack is designed to be query-efficient and model-agnostic.